 BLE announces formation of Retired Members Association

-At the International Western Convention held in Denver, BLE International President Edward Dubroski on May 31 announced the formation of the union's Retired Members Association (RMA).
+DENVER -- At the Regional Meeting being held here, BLE International President Edward Dubroski today announced the formation of the union's Retired Members Association (RMA).

 In order to get the RMA up and running, Dubroski has asked former BLE International President Ron McLaughlin to act as Interim Chairman of the group.

 "There are more than 20,000 retired BLE members in the United States and Canada," said McLaughlin.
 "Up to this point, we haven't had the ability to speak with a single, unified voice on the issues that concern us.
 The Retired Members' Association will enable us to join together and -- as an active part of the BLE -- fight as a unified force to advance our common interests."

 Recently, the AFLCIO announced the formation of the Alliance of Retired Americans (ARA) in an effort to organize and mobilize retired union members and their families so that they can be an effective political force on issues of concern to retired and working Americans.

 McLaughlin said that when President Dubroski first asked him to lead RMA he was eager to say do so.